Finite-Size Spectral Signatures of Order by Quantum Disorder: A Perspective from Anderson's Tower of States

 These splittings relate the BLM and ED spectra.
-Focusing on the $m = \pm 2$ states, the BLM splitting, $\Delta$, is given perturbatively by $\Delta = \frac{(N/2-1)(N/2+2)}{N/2(N/2+1)}\g$~\cite{SM}.
+Focusing on the $m = \pm 2$ states, the BLM splitting, $\Delta$, is given perturbatively by $\Delta = \g\frac{(N/2-1)(N/2+2)}{N/2(N/2+1)}$~\cite{SM}.
 We can then use the same splitting from the ED spectrum, $\Delta_{\rm ED}$, and equate $\Delta = \Delta_{\rm ED}$ to produce an estimate for the value of $\g$ from the microscopic model.
 A comparison of the ED spectrum [Fig.~\subref{fig.HC-FM-spec}{(a)}] and BLM spectrum using the extracted values of $\g$ [Fig.~\subref{fig.HC-FM-spec}{(b)}] reveals compelling qualitative agreement~\footnote{The disagreement near $\xi \sim 1.5\pi$ is due to a nearby competing phase~\cite{Khatua2024} rendering the effective BLM description inapplicable.}.
 This BLM description exposes that the pattern of splittings observed in the excited energy levels in the ED spectrum \emph{originates} from the physics of ObQD, further providing an estimate of the ObQD energy scale---this is the key result of this paper.
+We note that the ED spectrum deviates qualitatively from the BLM model predictions near $\xi \sim 3\pi/2$, marked by gray areas in all panels of Fig.~\ref{fig.HC-FM-spec}, where a large number of states appear at low energies.
+This disagreement arises because the system enters a new phase around $\xi\sim 3\pi/2 $, a nematic ordering along $\vhat{x}$ or $\vhat{y}$~\cite{Khatua2024}.

-As the energy scale $\g$ was motivated by the form of the ObQD potential that appears in LSWT, it can be directly compared to the semiclassical value computed as half of the ZPE difference between the $\phi = \frac{\pi}{4}$ and $\phi =0$ states.
+As the energy scale $\g$ was motivated by the form of the ObQD potential that appears in LSWT, it can be directly compared to the semiclassical value computed as half of the ZPE difference between the $\phi = \frac{\pi}{4}$ and $\phi =0$ states (see the Supplemental Material~\cite{SM}).
 As shown in Fig.~\subref{fig.HC-FM-spec}{(c)}, there is qualitative agreement---about a factor of two---between the value of $\g$ extracted from ED, $\g_{\rm ED}$, and the value of $\g$ directly computed from LSWT, $\g_{\rm LSWT}$.
+Additional ED results for larger system sizes, presented in the Supplemental Material~\cite{SM}, demonstrate that $\g$ extracted from this finite-size spin-$1/2$ spectroscopic analysis consistently approaches its semiclassical thermodynamic-limit value as the system size increases.